 After my research I feel I must include a disclaimer here: this is not technically a proper wiener schnitzel, because I used pork instead of veal.
 According to Austrian law, you cannot call it ‘wiener’ schnitzel unless you make it out of veal.
 But veal is really expensive, and not always easy to get either, hence I used pork.

 I didn’t follow a recipe for this, though I did look at a few.
 I coated the pork in seasoned flour, then beaten egg, then fine breadcrumbs, and shallow fried for a few minutes until done.
-I have a pork schnitzel recipe on my blog which is really similar, except it uses panko instead of fine breadcrumbs.
+There is a pork schnitzel recipe on my blog which is really similar, except it uses panko instead of fine breadcrumbs.
 That makes it really inauthentic but I like how crunchy it gets.

 I served this with the Austrian potato salad (and broccoli, which is the vegetable of choice here most of the time since it’s one of the few my husband will eat).
 This was, of course, delicious, as just about anything breaded and fried is.